Bar26/Suzuki/README.md

 The technnology stack I used is MERN - MongoDB, Express, React, Node.js.
-API calls to the backend are done with REST API method. the App's layout was made with Sass (functions, mixins, variables).
+API calls to the backend are done with REST API method.
+The App's layout was made with Sass (functions, mixins, variables).

 ### Showcase